davijoe/cars/README.md

 # Cars 'R' Us
-The idea with, and reasons for why to use, a ORM-mapper Your short summary here
+The idea with, and reasons for why to use, a ORM-mapper <br>
+   Your short summary here
 The meaning of the terms JPA, Hibernate and Spring Data JPA and how they are connected Your short summary here